Asabeneh/30-Days-Of-Python/COURSE_QUALITY_STANDARD.md

 5. A small runnable starter with expected output and an execution trace.
 6. Plain-language terminology followed by precise technical vocabulary.
 7. At least one common mistake, its symptom, and the smallest correction.
-8. Three practice levels: mechanical, applied, and creative or investigative synthesis.
+8. A numbered `practice/exercises.md` file with direct questions, coding tasks, expected outputs, edge cases, and a challenge when appropriate.
-9. Separate `practice/hints.md` and `practice/solutions.md`; the reading flow must not reveal full answers.
+9. Separate `practice/hints.md` and `practice/solutions.md` that follow the exercise numbers; the reading flow must not reveal full answers.
 10. A one-sentence mental model, a finish line, and a short proof section.

 ## Additional security requirements